bdbenton1123/piraguero/README.md

 ![checkout](https://i.ibb.co/9TSyZtT/Piraguero-Checkout-Final.png)

-The store can be easily customized through the Django admin panel to add and set prices your own products.
+The store can be easily customized through the Django admin panel to set your own products and prices.

 Additionally, the app has built-in support for PayPal business accounts and digital products without shipping.